AtaKaleli/FootballTeamsManagement/README.md

-Console application that user can manage football team operations using structs
+Console application that user can manage football team operations using structs and linkedlists